-The HyperTransport link is specified assuming a voltage mode driver will be used that has a nominal source impedance of 50 Ohms and a loaded single ended swing of 50% of the VLDT supply.
+The HyperTransport link is specified assuming a voltage mode driver that has a nominal source impedance of 50 Ohms and a loaded single ended swing of 50% of the VLDT supply.
 As the voltage swing is determined by the transmitter supply voltage this is also specified for the transmitter.
-Alternative output structures can be feasibly designed that will-meet the pin specifications but these are not contemplated in this specification.
+Alternative output structures can be feasibly designed that meet the pin specifications but these are not contemplated in this specification.